abhii-v1/agriculture/README.md

 This project is licensed under your preferred license (MIT recommended).
 You can add:

-MIT License © 2025 Your Name
+MIT License © 2025 Abhiman

 💬 Support